Adoxio/xRM-Portals-Community-Edition/README.md

 xRM Portals Community Edition is a set of .NET class libraries and an ASP.NET web application called `MasterPortal`.
 After building the project, `MasterPortal` is run using conventional ASP.NET website hosting methods such as using [IIS](https://www.iis.net/) in on-premise environments, and [Azure Web Apps](https://docs.microsoft.com/en-ca/azure/app-service-web/app-service-web-overview) in cloud environments.

+The `MasterPortal` web application  deployment is dependent upon schema (solutions) and data being installed in a Dynamics 365 instance.
+These components are downloaded from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=55789) in the file `MicrosoftDynamics365PortalsSolutions.exe`.
+The components in this download have not been released under the MIT license and are not managed by the xRM Portals Community Edition project.

 A full description of the deployment process is described in the file `Self-hosted_Installation_Guide_for_Portals.pdf` available for download on the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=55789).

 ## Support